pjf3av/the-wild-oasis/README.md

 - Customizable application settings for breakfast pricing, booking constraints, and dark mode.

 ## Development Technologies
-The Wild Oasis was developed using a robust stack and iterative methodology:
+The Wild Oasis was developed using a robust stack:
 - **React**: Core frontend framework for dynamic user interface development.
 - **Supabase**: Backend service provider for secure authentication and real-time data handling.
 - **React Query**: Efficient data fetching and caching mechanism.